BlueWinds/automaton-crusade/src/markdown/cards.md

 ### All Clear
-*The Enemy is preserving its resources, for now.*
+*The Enemy is preserving its resources.
+For now.*

 Nothing happens.